Sharpening Part 2 – The Journey

 Some people prefer to use straight mineral oil or scented furniture oil, which is just perfumed, industrial-grade mineral oil.
 The lemony smell of furniture oil is nice.
 But please avoid any furniture polishes or oils that contain insidious silicon because it will weaken glue bonds.

-Please also especially be careful to avoid linseed oil.
+Please also be especially careful to avoid linseed oil.
 A wick loaded with such oil is inviting spontaneous combustion, a dangerous inconvenience in a woodshop.

 While it sounds strange, the best lubricant by far in my experience is a lightweight, light-colored 100% synthetic motor oil such as Mobile-1 (5W).
 I have tried regular motor oil too, but the synthetic variety smells better, lasts longer and seems to perform better.
-And while I like to flatter myself that I am a “high-volume guy,” my chisels never get hot enough nor rev high enough to justify the zinc, organic sulfur, or chlorine compounds added to high-performance motor oils.
+And while I like to flatter myself that I’m a “high-volume guy,” my chisels never get hot enough nor rev high enough to justify the zinc, organic sulfur, or chlorine compounds added to high-performance motor oils.
 Your mileage my differ. (ツ)

 Oilpot Storage

 Store your oilpot in a metal or plastic container with a lid when not in use to prevent abrasive dust from contaminating it.
-Some people make a container from a segment of PVC pipe with a flat end-cap glued on one end to form the bottom of their oil pot and place a domed cap on the other end as a lid.
+Some people make a container from a segment of PVC pipe with a flat end-cap glued on one end to form the bottom of their oil pot and a domed cap slipped on the other end to serve as a lid.
 I use a tin can with a slip-on lid to store my bamboo oilpot.

 Even a plastic bag will do until you find something better.